We Conduct Training, Measure and Report for Safety on Every Job.

 We conduct health and safety training for all of our employees.
 We go beyond the minimum requirements of PEC Safeland training and train our employees to be competent persons.
 (According to OSHA, competent persons can identify hazards in the working areas or conditions and have the authority to take swift action to eliminate them.)

-Sierra Chemicals has a fully operational training facility in San Antonio, Texas.
+Sierra Chemicals has a fully operational training facility in Houston, Texas.
 This facility allows for hands-on training for Sierra foreman and technicians.
 Along with initial certification, all foreman are required to take and pass annual continuing education courses.

 We document and achieve measurable safety goals.
 We develop a plan of action for each goal and consistently evaluate our progress.
 Each goal contributes to our safety culture and makes us a highly productive, low-risk organization.